ericmjl/llamabot/docs/index.md

 To use it, you have two options:

 1. Pass in a list of paths to text files, or
-2. Pass in a pre-computed `GPTSimpleIndex` from LlamaIndex.
+2. Pass in a session name of a previously instantiated `QueryBot` that model.
+(This will load the previously-computed text index into memory.)

 As an illustrative example: